Factor pre-training in Bayesian multivariate logistic models: Theoretical Support

 \begin{proof} The proofs of all theoretical results are reported in the Supplementary Material. \end{proof} \begin{remark}[Blessing of Dimensionality] The magnitude of the errors of the joint maximum {\em a posteriori} estimates decrease at a rate $\mathcal O\Big(\frac{1}{n^{1/2}} + \frac{1}{p_n^{1/2}}\Big)$ up to subpolynomal factors.
+Hence, we have a blessing of dimensionality with consistency holding only if both $n$ and $p_n$ diverge. \end{remark}

+\begin{remark}[Convergence Rate] The bound in Theorem \ref{thm:recovery_Z} is less tight than the related bounds in \cite{chen_jmle, lee24}.
+This is due to different assumptions on latent factors and covariates.
+These works assume that $\eta_i$' s and $x_i$' s lie in a compact space that is not dependent on $n$ and $p$, while our assumptions are more general, leading to the factor $ e^{c_Z \log^{1/2}\{(k \vee q)n\}}$ on the right-hand side of Theorem \ref{thm:recovery_Z}.
+We refer to the note after the proof of Theorem \ref{thm:recovery_Z} in the Supplementary Material for a more detailed explanation. \end{remark}

-Hence, we have a blessing of dimensionality with consistency holding only if both $n$ and $p_n$ diverge. \end{remark} The right hand side of \eqref{eq:parameters_cjmap} is better than the rate found by \citet{chen_jmle} for the joint maximum likelihood estimate and the same up to subpolynomial terms as that in \citet{chen_identfiability}, which focuses on confirmatory factor analysis with $X = 1_n$.
-The result in \eqref{eq:recovery_P_U} bounds the magnitude of the discrepancy between the projection matrix onto the space spanned by the true factors and the one spanned by the esimate $\tilde M$.
-In \eqref{eq:posterior_mean_Lambda_outer_accuracy}--\eqref{eq:recovery_Lambda_outer} and \eqref{eq:recovery_B}, we normalize the left hand side dividing by the norm of $\Lambda_0 \Lambda_0^\top$ and $(p_n q)^{1/2}$ to make the estimation error comparable as the dimension of the parameter grows with $p_n$.
+The right-hand side of \eqref{eq:parameters_cjmap} is better than the rate in \citet{chen_jmle} for the joint maximum likelihood estimate and the same up to subpolynomial terms as \citet{chen_identfiability}, which focuses on confirmatory factor analysis with $X = 1_n$.
+The result in \eqref{eq:recovery_P_U} bounds the Procrustes error of the estimate for the latent factors $\tilde M$.
+In \eqref{eq:posterior_mean_Lambda_outer_accuracy}--\eqref{eq:recovery_Lambda_outer} and \eqref{eq:recovery_B}, we normalize the left-hand side by dividing by the norm of $\Lambda_0 \Lambda_0^\top$ and $(p_n q)^{1/2}$ to make the estimation error comparable as the dimension $p_n$ increases.

-Next, we characterize the contraction of the posterior distribution $\tilde \Pi$ around the true parameters.
+Next, we characterize the contraction of the posterior distribution $\tilde \Pi$ around the true parameters. \begin{theorem}[Posterior Contraction] Suppose Assumptions \ref{assumption:dgm} -- \ref{assumption:hyperparametes} hold.
+Then, for $M \in \mathbb R$ sufficiently large, we have